9. Designing functions#

 ## 136 virginica 7.7 3.0 0.77

-The two functions took the liberty to interpret the arguments passed how they felt.
-They created their own virtual reality within our well-defined world.
-The reader must refer to their documentation to discover the meaning of such special syntax.
+The authors of the two functions took the liberty to interpret the arguments passed how they wanted.
+They created virtual realities within our well-defined world.
+The reader must refer to the documentation to understand the meaning of the new syntax.

 Note